-Bridgewater, Massachusetts – home to the Bridgewater State University – is the center of a 200-mile area known as the Bridgewater Triangle.
+Bridgewater, Mass., home to Bridgewater State University, is the center of a 200-mile area known as the Bridgewater Triangle.

-Students of the paranormal have visited the area for decades looking for UFOs, Bigfoot and other such oddities and many report unpleasant encounters with spirits, giant snakes and humanoids called pukwudgie.
+Students of the paranormal have visited the area for decades looking for UFOs, Bigfoot and other such oddities.
+Many report unpleasant encounters with spirits, giant snakes and humanoids called pukwudgie.
 Evidence of ritualistic murders and animal mutilation have been found in Freetown-Fall River State Forest, and ghosts supposedly haunt some Bridgewater State buildings.

-The Wampanoag was prominent in the area, and the tribe named the large swamp there Hockomock, which means "place where spirits dwell.”
-They used it for hunting game and as a base of operations during King Philips War.
+The Wampanoag people, prominent in the area, named the large swamp Hockomock, which means “place where spirits dwell.”
+They used it for hunting game and as a base of operations during King Philip’s War.
 And they cursed the colonists who took their land.

 The Curse of Chocorua, Chocorua, N.H.